teralytics/flowmap.query/README.md

 ## Setting up a server in the cloud
 For hosting a single-node ClickHouse database in the cloud we recommend DigitalOcean.
-In this step-by-step guide we explain [How to set up and run flowmap.query on DigitalOcean](https://github.com/teralytics/flowmap.query/wiki/How-to-set-up-and-run-flowmap.query-on-DigitalOcean).
+Here is a step-by-step guide: [How to set up and run flowmap.query on DigitalOcean](https://github.com/teralytics/flowmap.query/wiki/How-to-set-up-and-run-flowmap.query-on-DigitalOcean).

 Here are a few more links that can be useful:
   - [How to install ClickHouse in DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-clickhouse-on-ubuntu-18-04).